 If you’ve heard about Linux, you’ve probably heard terms like Fork, Derivative, and Flavor.
 They refer to different Linux distro types, so let’s learn more about them.

 These terms are used to distinguish one type of distribution from another, and they are very helpful.
 First, they help you differentiate between how a particular Linux distribution will work from another one.

 If you don’t know what these terms mean, don’t worry.
 In this article, I will break down these terms, explain what they mean and how you can use these terms to narrow down your options in picking the best Linux distribution for you.

 Above all, two terms are like main hierarchy terms – Original distributions and Derivative distributions.

 Original Linux Distributions

-A derivative distro is based on the work done in original distro, but has its own identity, goals and audience and is created by an entity that is independent from the original distro.
+A derivative distro is based on the work done in the original distro but has its own identity, goals, and audience and is created by an entity independent of the original distro.

-As this is open source, as you can see if somebody isn’t satisfied with what their favorite Linux distro is doing, they can fork it and go their own way.
+As this is open source, as you can see, if somebody isn’t satisfied with what their favorite Linux distro is doing, they can fork it and go their own way.